YeochanYoun119/Ice-Cover/README.md

 # Ice-Cover
-This program retrives dates and durations of full-freeze ice covers of Mendota lake in Wisconsin from [Wisconsin State Climatology Office](http://www.aos.wisc.edu/~sco/lakes/Mendota-ice.html).
-From this data, implement a linear regression to calculate predicted ice-cover duration on Mendota in expected future year.
+This program retrieves dates and durations of full-freeze ice covers of Mendota lake in Wisconsin from [Wisconsin State Climatology Office](http://www.aos.wisc.edu/~sco/lakes/Mendota-ice.html).
+Based on this data, linear regression is implemented to calculate and predict the ice-cover duration for the future years of the Mendota lake.

 # Equation
 ## Linear Regression